AnastasiiaMishchenko/Internationals/Rosemary/Lecture3.md

 **Solution**: upgraded and reinitialize Pi

-**Mystery** : Chika did upgrades & it showed message saying upgraded but no trace of that upgrade was listed when the professor checked!
+**Mystery** : Chirantha did upgrades & it showed message saying upgraded but no trace of that upgrade was listed when the professor checked!

 ### RFID Connection<a name="Card"></a>
-wemos d1 mini - rfid-rc522 board
+Connected the wemos d1 mini and the rfid-rc522 board as follows:

 3v3 - 3.3V
 d8  - sda